pfroud/JMCCUL/info-about-JNA-and-JNAerator.md

 int cbDIn(int BoardNum, int PortType, ShortBuffer DataValue);
 ```

-(Confusingly, the `@deprecated` Javadoc tag suggests two safer alternative methods, but the second suggestion is the deprecated method0.)
+(Confusingly, the `@deprecated` Javadoc tag suggests two safer alternative methods, but the second suggestion is the deprecated method.)

-I want to remove all the deprecated methods to streamline my IDE's code completion.
+I want to remove all the deprecated methods.
 According to [Command Line Options And Environment Variables](https://github.com/nativelibs4java/JNAerator/wiki/Command-Line-Options-And-Environment-Variables), this JNAerator option should work:

 > * -skipDeprecated
 > Don't generate members that would be tagged as @Deprecated